wtayyeb/django-postman/docs/quickstart.rst

     |  |_ write.html
     |  |_ reply.html
     |_ view.html

-If the autocomplete application is django-ajax-selects in version 1.1.4 or 1.1.5, the following URLs are referenced by this set:

-* js/jquery.min.js
-* js/jquery.autocomplete.min.js
-* css/jquery.autocomplete.css
-* css/indicator.gif

-You may have to adjust the path prefix with your version of Django:
-{{ MEDIA_URL }} or {{ STATIC_URL }} or {% admin_media_prefix %} or {% static '... %} or {% static 'admin/... %}.

-These files are part of the requirements of django-ajax-selects version 1.1.x and it's up to you to make them accessible in your project (they are not provided by the django-postman app).

 The :file:`postman/base.html` template extends a :file:`base.html` site template, in which some blocks are expected: